jokineno/Co2-study-in-R/ReaktorGithub_2.md

     ## 3  ( 1 ) "*" "*"  " "    "*"
     ## 4  ( 1 ) "*" "*"  "*"    "*"

--   All three: Best Subset selection, Forward and Backward Stepwise Selection give the same models for different model sizes.
+-   All three model (Best Subset selection, Forward and Backward Stepwise Selection) give the same models for different model sizes.
--   Co2 is always chosen first if model should have only one predicting feature.
+-   Co2 is always chosen for model size 1.

 The main task was to point out the importance of carbon dioxide correlation to temperature.
 Let's try linear regression next.
-My response variable Y is TempAvg and Predictors are different gasses.
+My response variable Y is TempAvg and predictors are different gasses.

 ``` r
 fitCarbon <- lm(TempAvg~co2, data=gasemiNoNA)